 Radiofrequency Ablation is the Vein Clinic at PWC treatment of choice for varicose veins.
 This minimally invasive alternative to surgical vein stripping relieves symptoms and provides a beautiful cosmetic result.
 Other benefits of this procedure include:

 It is important to understand that varicose veins are a chronic condition.
-Endovenous laser therapy is a highly effective treatment for existing varicose veins, but no treatment can prevent the development of new varicose veins.
-Drs.
-Rosenfield and Fogelson may recommend some lifestyle modifications that have been shown to reduce the incidence of new varicosities.
-These include maintaining a healthy weight, exercising regularly and avoiding prolonged standing.
+Endovenous therapy is a highly effective treatment for existing varicose veins, but no treatment can prevent the development of new varicose veins.
+Dr. Rosenfield may recommend some lifestyle modifications that have been shown to reduce the incidence of new varicosities.
+These include maintaining a healthy weight, exercising regularly, and avoiding prolonged standing.

 Because varicose veins are a medical condition, treatment is generally covered by health insurance when a patient has documented venous insufficiency and is symptomatic.
 Qualifying symptoms include: